 Speaking: Talking to others to convey information effectively.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 In 2016, there was an estimated number of 41,500 jobs in the United States for Marriage and Family Therapist.
 New jobs are being produced at a rate of 23.4% which is above the national average.
 The Bureau of Labor Statistics predicts 9,700 new jobs for Marriage and Family Therapist by 2026.
-The BLS estimates 5,700 yearly job openings in this field.
+There will be an estimated 5,700 positions for Marriage & Family Therapist per year.

 The states with the most job growth for Marriage & Family Therapist are Utah, Arizona, and North Dakota.
 Watch out if you plan on working in New Jersey, South Dakota, or Illinois.
 These states have the worst job growth for this type of profession.

 Marriage and Family Therapists make between $31,850 and $82,240 a year.

 Marriage and Family Therapists who work in Maine, Hawaii, or New Jersey, make the highest salaries.